 The SENSE system consists of:

-• A modular tower design involving a lattice structure for the bottom section and with tubular steel upper sections.
+- A modular tower design involving a lattice structure for the bottom section and tubular steel upper sections.

-• The tower includes an integrated rail system to which a carriage can be attached which provides the means for the tower to “self erect” and enables the Rotor Nacelle Assembly (RNA), to be raised and lowered on the side of the tower.
+- The tower includes an integrated rail system which allows the carriages to travel up and down.
+This enables the tower to “self-erect” and the Rotor Nacelle Assembly (RNA), to travel up and down the tower.

-• Working platforms which are attached to the rails integrated into the tower structure support inspections, maintenance, and major component replacement operations.
+- A range of working platforms with carriages can also be attached to the tower rails for inspections, maintenance, and major component replacement operations.

 The study noted: “Collectively, these elements remove the requirement for large cranes for both installation and major maintenance operations.
 By relying on smaller, cheaper and more widely available cranes rather than less common larger cranes, the SENSE system could reduce installation time, reduce mobilisation costs, minimize downtime and therefore lower LCOE.”